 Sometimes a town gets forgotten, and that seems to be the fate of Hebron, or Al-Khalil to give it its Arabic name (meaning ‘friend’).
-Only 30km south of cosmopolitan Jerusalem and even less from pilgrim-filled Bethlehem, it nonetheless feels abandoned, lost in the Judaean Mountains.
-I went there last week after previous forays had fallen through – and was shocked, even within the context of the iniquitous occupation.
+Only 30km south of cosmopolitan Jerusalem and even less from pilgrim-packed Bethlehem, it nonetheless feels abandoned, lost in the Judaean Mountains.
+I went there last week after previous planned forays had fallen through – and was shocked, even knowing the context of the iniquitous occupation.

 From Bethlehem it’s an easy ride by ‘service’, those snazzy egg-yolk yellow vans (in fact shared taxis) that career around the arid hills of the West Bank.
 I love the way the seven passengers solemnly and silently hand their shekel fare one to another to reach the driver in front – who, one hand on the wheel, digs around for change with the other.